ttvettuparambil/sarpa/memory-bank/systemPatterns.md

    - Used for security monitoring and user activity tracking

 4. **login_attempts**

    - Tracks failed login attempts for security purposes
    - Used to implement account lockout after multiple failures

+5. **user_video_progress**
+   - Tracks user progress in educational videos
+   - Stores timestamp where user left off for each video
+   - Enables resume functionality for educational content

 ## Authentication Flow